-This paper presents a new protocol for solving the private heavy-hitters problem.
+This paper presents Poplar, a new system for solving the private heavy-hitters problem.
 In this problem, there are many clients and a small set of data-collection servers.
 Each client holds a private bitstring.
 The servers want to recover the set of all popular strings, without learning anything else about any client’s string.
-A web-browser vendor, for instance, can use our protocol to figure out which homepages are popular, without learning any user’s homepage.
+A web-browser vendor, for instance, can use Poplar to figure out which homepages are popular, without learning any user’s homepage.
 We also consider the simpler private subset-histogram problem, in which the servers want to count how many clients hold strings in a particular set without revealing this set to the clients.

 Poplar uses two data-collection servers and, in a protocol run, each client send sends only a single message to the servers.
 Poplar protects client privacy against arbitrary misbehavior by one of the servers and our approach requires no public-key cryptography (except for secure channels), nor general-purpose multiparty computation.
 Instead, we rely on incremental distributed point functions, a new cryptographic tool that allows a client to succinctly secret-share the labels on the nodes of an exponentially large binary tree, provided that the tree has a single non-zero path.
 Along the way, we develop new general tools for providing malicious security in applications of distributed point functions.